felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/receiving-orders.md

 - For pick-up orders, only the name is provided.
 - For orders delivered by Just Eat, only the driver's information is provided.

-Therefore, Just Eat Flyt Bridge never creates customers in HubRise for Just Eat orders, but always includes the customer's details in the `customer` object, when available.
+Therefore, Just Eat Flyt Bridge never creates customers on HubRise for Just Eat orders, but always includes the customer's details in the `customer` object, when they are available.

 ### Customer Name and Email